 Campus Climate Surveys

-- Student Action Packet, Office on Violence Against Women, U.S. Department of Justice
+- Student Action Packet, Office on Violence Against Women, 2016 [PDF]

-- Draft Instrument for Measuring Campus Climate Related to Sexual Assault
+- Draft Instrument for Measuring Campus Climate Related to Sexual Assault, 2016 [PDF]

-- Campus Climate Survey Validation Study Final Technical Report, Bureau of Justice Statistics
+- Campus Climate Survey Validation Study Final Technical Report, Bureau of Justice Statistics, 2016 [PDF]

 - Department of Justice, Civil Rights Division, Educational Opportunities Section